4 Peaks Music Festival’s Volunteer FAQ

 You are exempt from the $185 deposit if you have shifts that require you to work prior to festival hours.

-OLCC requires your vehicle to be searched no matter what, no exceptions, every time you enter the grounds.
-OLCC Rules!
+All vehicle are subject to search by security no matter what, no exceptions, every time you enter the grounds.

 You will be working two 6-hour shifts so be prepared with any water and snacks that you require.
 You do not get meals and beverages unless a staff member has told you otherwise or you are working a double shift.
 There are water stations around the site.
 Stay hydrated!